18 Kitchen Gift Ideas Under $100

 - Cutting boards – Can’t forget bamboo cutting boards for the natural, anti-bacterial qualities and, of course, the missing problematic chemicals

 - Mason Jars – These were a quick and easy go-to when we started cutting back on our plastic use in the kitchen.
-They usually come with the 2-part metal libs and have 2 lid sizes only, thus eliminating the daily hunt for lids to fit the container.

 - Mason Jar Plastic Lids – You can select basic 1-part lids, as well as different lid options for spices, drinks, fermenting vegetables, and more.